Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### According to the AWS shared responsibility model who ts responsible for configuration management?
+### According to the AWS shared responsibility model who is responsible for configuration management?

 - [ ] It is solely the responsibility of the customer.
 - [ ] It is solely the responsibility of AWS.